zsustc/synthetic_colonoscopy_datasets/README.md

 this repository contains brief introdcution of simulated data for colon 3D reconstruction and the dataset download link

 This dataset contains 4 cases of simulated colonoscopic images with ground truth of camera poses and images depths for the simulation experiemnts.
-Also, this dataset also contains the 10 groups of synthetic colonoscopic images with ground truth of depth images for training the depth estimation network.
+Also, this dataset also contains the 10 groups of synthetic colonoscopic images with ground truth of depth images for training and testing the depth estimation network.

 In each folder named Case#, its subfolder "rgb" contains the images and the subfolder "depth_gt" constains the ground turth of depth images.
 And "groundTruth_pose" in mat file is the camera poses, the optical center of the first frame camera is used as the origin point of the global space.